VincentTam/ultima-IV-trinity/_posts/2018-08-08-Difficult Dungeons.md

 ---
 layout: post
-title: How Hard Should a Dungeon Be?
+title: How Difficult Should a Dungeon Be?
 description: Made a dungeon (crypt) for the mod, but I am wondering whether it is too challenging...
 category: articles
 comments: true
 tags: [Ultima IV, dungeon, crypt, difficulty, challenging]
 date: 2018-08-08
 image:
-        feature: text_1.jpg
+        feature: text_2.jpg
 ---

 So, I am working on the second 'crypt' of the mod.
 Without revealing too many spoilers, the crypt is a bit...difficult.